martinvrbka/engeto_project_3/README.md

 File works as a vote results scraper.
 It takes district name and returns it's election results.
-TMain URL used takes results from 2017 elections.
+Main URL used takes results from 2017 elections.

 Libaries used are saved in requrements.txt and can be installed by using: